About

 Kenji Okuma, Ali Taleghani, Nando de Freitas, James J. Little, and David G. LoweA Boosted Particle Filter: Multitarget Detection and Tracking

-With the ECVA PhD Award, ECVA recognizes and encourages outstanding research achievements during the dissertation phase, in the field of computer vision.
-Each awardee will receive Euro 2500 prize money.
-There will be two awards every year, which will be awarded at the next ECCV conference.
-This year, exceptionally, there will be four awards, two for dissertations of 2020 and two for dissertations of 2021.
+With the Young Researcher Award, ECVA recognizes and encourages outstanding research achievements of young researchers in computer vision.
+Each awardee will receive Euro 5000 prize money.
+There will be one award every year, which will be awarded at the next ECCV conference.

 Deadline